Karobben/MDNotes/LearnNotes/tulane-biochem-15.md

 - Exon splicing in Two-Stage Reactions
   - Invariant Sequences for splice junction
     - GU at the intron's 5'
-    - AG at teh intron's 3
+    - AG at the intron's 3
       - (graph), the number under the NT means the ration you are supposed to see them on the Intron
     - A branch point near the 3' splice site
     - Free G, not paire to the intron...
-    1. A2'-5' P-diester bind between the tinron A (OH²') and the intron at teh 5' splice site, forming a "lariat" structure.
+    1. A2'-5' P-diester bind between the tinron A (OH²') and the intron at the 5' splice site, forming a "lariat" structure.
     2. The Exon 1 OH³' group at the 5' splice site from a 3'-5' P-diester bind with the Exon 2' at the 3' splice site, releasing the intron with the free OH³' group.
     3. The intron keeps the  lariat structure.
     - Note: Splicing proceeds w/o free energy lose, Cleavage of one P-diseter bond and formation of a new bond.